christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 {% endhighlight %}
 This gives you a manifest of what actions are possible in your application.
 These actions defines what kind of state changes can be done.
 Just by reading your list of actions you see what your application is able to do.
 ### States
-A state in jFramework can listen to actions, change their internal state and notify components about state changes.
+A state in jFlux can listen to actions, change their internal state and notify components about state changes.
 {% highlight javascript %}
-var $$ = require('jframework');
+var $$ = require('jflux');
 var actions = require('actions');
 module.exports = $$.state(function () {
   var todos = [];